young-jon/bmc_bioinformatics_2017/README.md

 Data and materials for the publication, 'Unsupervised deep learning reveals prognostically relevant subtypes of glioblastoma'.
 The data are zipped in file tcga_expression_data_bmc_bioinformatics_2017.csv.zip.

-To get to 15,404 columns, we removed columns with any NAs in the column:
+To get to 15,404 columns, we removed columns with any 'NA' values in the column:

 ```python
 import pandas as pd